 A small number of patients have experienced serious adverse events during our clinical trials of either AMT-060 (our first-generation hemophilia B gene therapy) or etranacogene dezaparvovec.
-In each instance of a serious adverse event, whether or not attributed to one of our product candidates, the issues resolved without delay in the respective clinical trial.
 However, adverse events in our clinical trials or those conducted by other parties (even if not ultimately attributable to our product candidates), and the resulting publicity, could result in delay, a hold or termination of our clinical trials, increased governmental regulation, unfavorable public perception, failure of the medical community to accept and prescribe gene therapy treatments, potential regulatory delays in the testing or approval of our product candidates, stricter labeling requirements for those product candidates that are approved and a decrease in demand for any such product candidates.
 If any of these events should occur, it may have a material adverse effect on our business, financial condition and results of operations.

-Certain of our product candidates may require medical devices for product administration and/or diagnostics, resulting in our product candidates being deemed combination products.
+Certain of our product candidates may require medical devices for product administration and/or diagnostics, resulting in our product candidates being deemed combination products or otherwise being dependent upon additional regulatory approvals.
 This may result in the need to comply with additional regulatory requirements.
 If we are unable to meet these regulatory requirements, we may be delayed or not be able to obtain product approval.